ThomasShelby23/MvcMovie/README.txt

 Deleted the Movies and add the 5 new Movies to the Seed Data and was able to see the rating, Price, Name AND ETC.

 1857 UTC
+The Chnages I was making tool a lot of time for me to understand how to push it to Git Hub But after some surfing I tried to use Commit then enter a message then tried to push it and was successful.